Pension Board Constitution

 5.1 Members will appoint a Member to chair the meetings of the Pension Board during any meeting not held concurrently with a meeting of the Pensions Committee.

-5.3 The chairman of the Pension Board will be rotated on an annual basis so that it shall be held in alternate years by:
+5.3 The chair of the Pension Board will be rotated on an annual basis so that it shall be held in alternate years by:

 a. a person nominated by a majority vote of the Employer Members and subsequently appointed by the Pension Board; and